SkySwimmer/Centuria-Modding/README.md

 Centuria is a work-in-progress server emulator for the now-defunct MMORPG Fer.al.
 The main server project can be found [here](https://github.com/CPeers1/Centuria).
 Centuria is developed by a group of developers from the Fer.ever discord.
 The software was originally released by the AerialWorks Software Foundation (SkySwimmer's small organization) but is now owned [Owenvii](https://github.com/CPeers1).

 Note that this project is a HEAVY WIP and subject to change.
-Currently the launcher and android mod are not yet functional, only the desktop mod and server module PARTIALLY work.
+Currently the android mod is not yet functional, only the desktop mod, launcher and server module PARTIALLY work.

 <br/>